 The rise of new political actors like The Five Star Movement in Italy or Alternative für Deutschland (AfD) in Germany and new campaigning strategies like micro-targeting are reasons why social media are broadly discussed in the media, in politics and in science.
 Building upon a broad expertise in political communication research, CamforS focusses on how traditional and new political actors use social media (e.g. Facebook, Twitter, and Instagram) to inform, interact with, and mobilize voters, as well as which target audiences they address during the European Election Campaign 2019.
-Based on the theoretical approach developed in the joint article “Campaigning in the Fourth Age of Political Communication” (Magin, Podschuweit, Haßler, & Russmann, 2017) and combining quantitative and qualitative analyses, we will compare the social media campaigns of political parties from ten countries: Austria, France, Germany, Great Britain, Hungary, Ireland, Italy, Poland, Spain, and Sweden.
+Based on the theoretical approach developed in the joint article “Campaigning in the Fourth Age of Political Communication” (Magin, Podschuweit, Haßler, & Russmann, 2017) and combining quantitative and qualitative analyses, we will compare the social media campaigns of political parties from eleven countries: Austria, Denmark, France, Germany, Great Britain, Hungary, Ireland, Italy, Poland, Spain, and Sweden.
 This approach enables us to detect general trends instead of investigating national idiosyncrasies.
 A combination of three levels of analysis provides us with the opportunity to apply elaborated methods of comparative analyses, for example multilevel modelling and qualitative comparative analysis (QCA):

 (1) Macro-level.
 The country selection bases on systematic cross-national variations which allows us to identify macro-structural influences on political campaigning: The eight countries vary concerning their political systems, media systems, government compositions, influence on the European level, and geographic positioning within Europe (Northern, Western, Southern, Eastern, Central Europe).
 Since we expect that migration will be one of the core issues of the European Election Campaign, our country selection considers, furthermore, the countries’ varying political positions towards the European refugee crisis, actual numbers of admitted refugees, and attitudes of the population towards migration.